-The Catalog is a list of all the commands available on this calculator.
+The Catalog is a list of all the commands available on this calculator (except for Python mode).
 You can input a command by displaying the catalog screen and then selecting the desired command.

 - · Commands are divided into categories. - Selecting the "1:ALL" category option displays all commands in alphabetical order.